gheenc/Computational-Methods/pset0/README.md

 ```
 ![case counts of Tennessee, Rhode Island, and Georgia](images/states2_graphs.png)

-To determine when a state peaked, I created a variable named peak that returned the max new cases counted.
+To determine when a state peaked, I created a fucntion named date_of_peak that returns the date of it's max new case count.

 ```python
 def date_of_peak(df, state):